-The results of our examination indicated that no individual payments, contracts or agreements were made "for the performance of any work or the furnishing or hiring of any materials or supplies", in excess of the statutory thresholds where there had been advertising for bids in accordance with provisions of N.J.S.A.
-40A:11-21.
+The results of our examination indicated that 3 individual payments, contracts or agreements were made "for the performance of any work or the furnishing or hiring of any materials or supplies", in excess of the statutory thresholds where advertising for bids in accordance with provisions of N.J.S.A.
+40A:11-21 was not required as they were state contract purchases.